Engineering Learning Fellows Program

 By participating in the ELF Program, you will…

-Implement a teaching innovation that incorporates the characteristics of effective teaching.
+Implement an evidence-based teaching innovation that incorporates the characteristics of effective teaching.

 Apply feedback from students and peers to improve teaching effectiveness.

-Synthesize personal approaches to teaching, evidence-based practices, feedback received, and experiences from the ELF program into a written statement for inclusion in professional portfolios.
+Synthesize personal approaches to teaching, evidence-based practices, feedback received, and experiences from the EL Fellowship into written narratives for inclusion in professional portfolios.

 Curate a teaching portfolio that demonstrates professional reflection, growth, and innovation in teaching and learning.